xlladdins/xll/docs/Excel4MacrosT-Z.md

   - > Perspective is ignored on 3-D bar and pie charts.

->
+> &nbsp;

-Rotation    is a number from 0 to 360 specifying the rotation of the chart around the value (z) axis and is measured in degrees.
+Rotation&nbsp;&nbsp;&nbsp;&nbsp;is a number from 0 to 360 specifying the
+rotation of the chart around the value (z) axis and is measured in degrees.
 Rotation corresponds to the Rotation box in the 3-D View dialog box in Microsoft Excel version 4.0.
 As you rotate the chart, the back and side walls are moved so that they do not block the chart.

   - > If rotation is omitted, the current value is used..

   - > Rotation is limited to 0 to 44 for 3-D bar charts.

->
+> &nbsp;

-Axes    is a logical value specifying whether axes are fixed in the plane of the screen or can rotate with the chart.
+Axes&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether axes are fixed in the plane of the screen or can rotate with the chart.
 Axes corresponds to the Right Angle Axes check box in the 3-D View dialog box in Microsoft Excel version 4.0.

   - > If axes is TRUE, Microsoft Excel locks the axes.